jeffrom/logd/WORK.md

 - [ ] same protocol for file storage as network transfer simplifies the app and probably makes it easier to leverage sendfile without calling it directly
 - [ ] compression
+- [ ] after tests and refactoring, optimize. shoot for 0 allocations and do as little work as possible.
+Also make sure sendfile is being used.
+- [ ] figure out linting
+- [ ] documentation with many use cases, event log, pub sub, replication, changing master
+- [ ] CONTRIBUTORS.md